Skip to main content

 If you or your crewmembers start to notice signs and symptoms of a contagious disease, make sure to advise your supervisor and take steps to isolate.
 Consider isolating the entire crew in the work environment as much as possible, even when others are still feeling well.
 Utilize spike camps and remote briefings when available.

-We all protect each other – if you are feeling ill, it is better to seek an evaluation and isolate until improved then risk infecting your crew and putting other individuals and the mission or even incident at risk.
+We all protect each other – if you are feeling ill, it is better to seek an evaluation and isolate until improved than risk infecting your crew and putting other individuals and the mission or even incident at risk.

-Discussion Topics:
+Discussion Questions:

 • What steps does your crew take when someone develops cold-like symptoms?